kalpishs/House-Prices-Advanced-Regression-Techniques/Readme.md

 * scipy `>=0.18.1`
 * Xgboost `>=0.6`
 * seaborn `>=0.7.1`
-* More imports are :- itortools , operator ,
+* More imports are :- itertools , operator